 “As an employer, I’ve been fortunate to have employees with intellectual disabilities who meaningfully contribute to our programs, and as a mother, I have been so proud of my own son with Down syndrome as he has worked in the community at a grocery store and is also working toward a career as a photographer, and I don’t think these are isolated cases of what success can look like.
 People with intellectual disabilities have much to offer when given the opportunity!” – Stephanie Meredith

-The seminar will be held at the UK Coldstream Research Campus Human Development Institute Training Room 1525 Bull Lea Road, Lexington KY.
-A link to the live video stream of the seminar will be sent to registrants.
+The seminar was held at the UK Coldstream Research Campus Human Development Institute Training Room 1525 Bull Lea Road, Lexington KY.
+A link to the live video stream of the seminar was sent to registrants.

 Stella Beard, Assistant Director, Kentucky SPIN